bobfin32/blankslate/content/publication/conference-paper/ADBI/index.md

 ---
-abstract: A Country Comparison of Public Sector Management arrangements for PPPs in Southeast Asia.
+abstract: A Country Comparison of Public Sector Management Arrangements for PPPs in Southeast Asia.
 authors:
 - admin
 date: "2013-07-01T00:00:00Z"